hilaryparker/HeadNeck/doc/statworkflow.md

 # Introduction

 The development of high-throughput biological experiments has been one of the great developments in modern biology.
 However, with this development comes a new set of challenges when analyzing the data of these experiments.
 The introduction of unwanted variation and noise in the data has been well-documented.
 These problems, referred to as batch effects, can alter not only standard expression analysis, but also any genomic prediction done with these samples.
 Several methods have been developed to address batch effects in genomic data, including ComBat, SVA and fSVA.
-However, there have been few efforts to develop a standard workflow for biologists and statisticians wanting to implement these methods while following best practices for a reproducible analysis.
+However, there have been few efforts to develop a standard workflow for biologists and statisticians wanting to implement these methods.

+Reproducibility is also an important and understudied part of data analysis in high-throughput biological data.
+Reproducibility, broadly defined, means the ability for an independent researcher to reproduce a scientify study.
+Beyond the broad definition, there is a lack of cohesiveness within the scientific community as to what ensures a reproducible analysis.
+Myriad issues that lead to better reproducibility are not well understood or well explained in the literature.
+These issues include the use of free and open software, the use of executable code rather than drag-and-drop methods, documenting the version of the code, systematic organization of the code, and a reliable method to distribute the code.
+There have been several high-profile cases where a combination of these factors have led to retractions and misguided clinical trials.

 The purpose of this paper is to provide a workflow to create and validate a predictor for a high-throughput genomic dataset.
-This workflow ensures the proper treatment of batch effects, while making the analysis reproducible, all using the statistical software R. We will examine a large dataset of head and neck squamous cell carcinoma, which has been collected by a collaborator.
+This workflow ensures the proper treatment of batch effects, while making the analysis reproducible and outlining best practices in a statistical analysis, all using the free and open statistical software R. We will examine a large dataset of head and neck squamous cell carcinoma, which has been collected by a collaborator.
 By following the workflow outlined in this paper, other researchers wanting to create a predictor from a genomic dataset can do so in a reproducible and reliable way that accounts for most of the unwanted variation in the dataset.

 # Organizing the code and analysis: